Guoen0/openai-apps-sdk-examples/hotspot_server_node/README.md

-# Post MCP server (Node)
+# Hotspot MCP server (Node)

 This directory contains a minimal Model Context Protocol (MCP) server implemented with the official TypeScript SDK.
-The server can be extended to expose Post demo tools.
+The server can be extended to expose Hotspot demo tools.

 ## Prerequisites